api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 2. <b> Bridging to the OEV Network</b>

-In order to be first in line to trigger the liquidation event, the searcher would bridge ETH across to the OEV Network
+In order to be first in line to trigger the liquidation event, the searcher would bridge ETH across to the OEV Network.

 3. <b> Deposit Collateral into OevAuctionHouse </b>